Initiate an Academic Recruitment

 UC Recruit does not provide Sections 2.5 a. or 2.5 b. stock criteria; so you must create them (again, based on the position's advertised qualifications) and you may create as many as you see fit.

 When completing your position approval packet's Recruitment Set-up Form, you will need to provide fields of study that are relevant to your recruitment.
-Click on one of the links below to access the Fields of Study List that is applicable to the type of recruitment you are initiating.
+Click on one of the link below to access the current year's Availability Data- Fields of Study List.